How I did it: Bought a home without a 20 percent down payment

 Using PMI to work in your benefit

-If you’re applying for a conventional mortgage with less than 20 percent down, your lender may require that you purchase private mortgage insurance.
+If you’re applying for a conventional mortgage with less than 20% down, your lender may require that you purchase private mortgage insurance.
 Typically, most homebuyers wrap the premium for the insurance into their monthly mortgage payment.
 It’s important to know that PMI protects the lender from missing payments on your mortgage—if you fall behind on payments, you could still end up in foreclosure.

 Down payment alternatives